 Water catchments broadly match those of wastewater and stormwater - one for each of the three main urban centres.
-Growth related works programmed in the Long Term Plan reflect a diverse mix of activities, such as completed work for the provision of bores, reservoirs, standby generators, and booster pumps.
-There is also provision for additional subdivision demands.
+Growth related works programmed in the Long Term Plan reflect investment in additional reticulation works and for universal water metering.

 4.4.
 Other significant assumptions and Risks